What is the main source of law authorising this entity form?

 Quotas must be in registered form.

-When so established by the articles of incorporation, the partners, in addition to their general obligations, they will have to make supplementary contributions in proportion to their original contributions.
-It may also be agreed in the articles of incorporation that the partners are obliged to carry out ancillary services, and by virtue of this, the content, the duration and modality of these benefits, the compensation that corresponds and the sanctions against partners who do not comply.
+When so established by the articles of incorporation, the partners, in addition to their general obligations, will have to make supplementary contributions in proportion to their original contributions.
+It may also be agreed in the articles of incorporation that the partners are obliged to carry out ancillary services, and the articles may also provide for the content, duration, and modality of such these benefits and the corresponding compensation and for sanctions against partners who do not comply.

 Any requirements with respect to share cancellation, share repurchase and other capital reductions

-The only requirement for the repurchase of shares is to respect the right of first refusal which have the other partners who will enjoy a preferential right to acquire the quotas to be sold on such terms (“Derecho del Tanto”) during a period of fifteen days to exercise it, counted from the date of the meeting on which the authorization was granted.
-If there were several partners who want to use this right will be incumbent upon all of them in proportion to their contributions.
+The only requirement for the repurchase of shares is to respect the right of first refusal of the other partners who will have a preferential right to acquire the quotas to be repurchased on such terms (Derecho del Tanto) during a 15-day exercise period beginning on the date of the meeting on which the authorisation was granted.
+If there were several partners who want to use this right, they will be able to do so in proportion to their respective contributions.

 Any requirements with respect to distributions to shareholders?

-There are no requirements with respect to the distributions to shareholders.
-Distributions will be according to participation percentages.
-Distributions are made as per the capital that each partner contributed with.
-These distributions will be approved in the general assembly.
+There are no requirements with respect to distributions to shareholders.
+Distributions are made in accordance with participation percentage per the capital that each partner contributed.
+Distributions are approved in the general assembly.

 Can the owners or shareholders adopt a restrictive or governing agreement among themselves such as a Shareholders Agreement?